top of page

 Headline Cloud Solution Statistics

-• Over 50% of enterprise IT spending is expected to shift to cloud services by the end of 2025.
+• More than 50% of enterprise IT spending is expected to be cloud-based by 2025–2026.

 it support sheffield